 As the date approaches, I get more and more excited.
-Well, since I am far away, there isn’t much I can do besides crossing fingers in excitement.
-I won’t be in London for the launch of the Jabberwocky exhibition on March 13th, 2018, to be held in Espacio Gallery with curator Ana Cockerill.
-But four of my works will.
-As they are (possibly) a little part of me, yes, I kinda… Will be there.
+Well, since I am far away, there isn’t much I can do besides crossing fingers in excitement now.
+I won’t be in London for the launch of the Jabberwocky exhibition on March 13th, 2018, to be held at Espacio Gallery, led by curator Ana Cockerill.
+Since four of my works will make it there, I believe a little part of me kinda will be there.

 Jabberwocky is a poem by Lewis Carrol from Through the Looking-Glass and What Alice Found There, 1872.
 It is considered as a ‘nonsense’ work and describes an imaginary fight between a boy and a monster, one with “jaws that bite, claws that catch”.
 The Jabberwocky is a poem written in mirrored fashion in a book Alice finds in its wonderland.
 Quoting Ana Cockerill in the proposal document for the exhibition: “I am fascinated by Carroll’s linguistic creativity and the fantastical world that he invents.
 And, perhaps, I am still a child at heart… But aren’t we artists forever children in essence?”

-Since I mentioned Ana, I can’t say how much I owe her for being so supportive.
-Really, I wouldn’t be participating if it wasn’t for Ana’s help.
-She even chose the framing for my work after it arrived in London.
-Thank you!
+Since I mentioned Ana, I can’t thank her enough.
+Really, I wouldn’t be participating if it wasn’t for her efforts and support.
+She even chose the framing for my work after it arrived in London!

 159 Bethnal Green Road, London, E2 7DG

 Buses: 8, 388